bacalhau-project/examples/tools/upload/README.md

 ## Building

-This container is automatically built and published to Github container registry, using the github action located in `.github/workflows/uploader.yml`.
+This container is automatically built and published to Github container registry, [using the Github action](/.github/workflows/tools-upload.yaml).